refinedev/refine/documentation/docs/contributing.md

 -   `fix: array parsing issue when multiple spaces were contained in string`
 -   `docs: correct spelling of CHANGELOG`

+## Git branches

+-   `next` – contains next version (1.x.0), most likely you would want to create a PR to this branch
+-   `master` – current stable version

 ## Changeset

 [Changesets](https://github.com/changesets/changesets) are designed to make your workflows easier, by allowing the person making contributions to make key decisions when they are making their contribution.
 Changesets hold two key bits of information: a version type (following semver), and change information to be added to a changelog.